and Radon Mitigation

 Well Water Pressure, Flow, and Pump Test

-A well flow test verifies that your well can deliver the water your home needs consistently and reliably.
-During testing, we measure production rate, drawdown, and recovery to evaluate overall system performance.
-This testing is important because it helps identify issues such as low yield, failing pumps, pressure tank problems, or restricted flow that may affect daily water use.
-Having this information before closing helps prevent unexpected water supply problems after move-in and provides confidence in the performance of the well system.
+A well flow test verifies that your private well system can deliver the water your home needs consistently and reliably.
+During the test, we measure the well’s production rate (gallons per minute), drawdown, and recovery time to evaluate the overall performance of the well and pumping system.

 Water Quality Test

-Well water quality testing is an important part of protecting your home and your health.
-Clear water does not always mean clean water, and contaminants such as bacteria, nitrates, and other harmful substances cannot be seen, smelled, or tasted.
-Professional laboratory testing provides accurate, documented results so you can have confidence in the safety of your water supply — whether you are purchasing a home or maintaining your current property.
-My standard water quality panel tests for Total Coliform, E. coli, Nitrite, Nitrate, Turbidity, and Water Hardness.
-Additional analytes are available upon request to address specific concerns or local conditions.
+Well water quality testing is an important step in protecting both your home and your health.
+Clear water does not always mean safe water, as contaminants such as bacteria, nitrates, and other harmful substances cannot be seen, smelled, or tasted.

 Asbestos Testing

-Asbestos is a naturally occurring mineral fiber that was commonly used in building materials prior to the 1980s due to its strength and fire-resistant properties.
-When asbestos-containing materials are disturbed, microscopic fibers can become airborne and, if inhaled, may pose serious health risks over time.
-I am trained and certified to identify materials that may contain asbestos and determine when professional laboratory sampling and testing is recommended.
+Asbestos is a naturally occurring mineral fiber that was widely used in building materials prior to the 1980s because of its strength, durability, and fire-resistant properties.
+When asbestos-containing materials (ACMs) are damaged or disturbed, microscopic fibers can become airborne and, if inhaled, may pose serious long-term health risks.

 Lead Based Paint Testing